 How Do You Claim the Depreciation of a Commercial Building?

-Commercial depreciation is a calculated amount rather than an expense.
-You will not receive a receipt or invoice, but the calculated amount will be treated as a non-cash deduction against your payable tax.
+Commercial property depreciation is a calculated amount rather than an expense.
+Commercial property owners will not receive a receipt or invoice, but the calculated amount will be treated as a non-cash deduction against payable tax.

 Property Returns – Specialists in Commercial Depreciation

-If you want to start maximising your savings and optimise your cash flow by leveraging the depreciation of a commercial building to your advantage, get in touch with us today on our website or call us on 1300 829 221.
+If you want to start maximising your savings and optimise your cash flow by leveraging the depreciation of a commercial building with a commercial property depreciation schedule your advantage, get in touch with us today on our website or call us on 1300 829 221.